 Professor Hernández’s legal scholarship to date has focused on issues facing recent immigrants to the United States.
 She has written for numerous publications, including the Cornell Journal of Law and Policy, the Stanford Journal of Civil Rights and Civil Liberties, the Texas Hispanic Journal of Law and Policy, and the Southern California Review of Law and Social Justice.
 Professor Hernández has also contributed to newspaper publications such as the National Law Journal and the Waco Tribune-Herald.
 Most recently, she contributed a chapter to the book Controversies in Equal Protection Cases in America, joining other notable constitutional scholars like Erwin Chemerinsky, Francisco Valdes, and Ian Haney López.

 Professor Hernández enjoys coaching a number of Baylor Law moot court teams.
-Since 2012, her teams have won three national championships, six best brief awards, and five speaker awards.
+Since 2012, her teams have won four national championships, one regional championship, seven best brief awards, and seven speaker awards.